10 Habits to Keep You Out of Trouble

-9) If you want to become an overnight success, regularly do the small steady steps required to do to get there
+9. If you want to become an overnight success, regularly do the small, steady steps required to do to get there.

-Lately I've watched a number of colleagues suddenly hit escape velocity with their careers and their dreams.
+Lately, I've watched a number of colleagues suddenly hit escape velocity with their careers and their dreams.
 For me, too, after years of working steadily at my various passions, business suddenly took off with seemingly no explanation as to "why now?"

-The only answer in each of these cases that I could find was this: everyone who I saw succeeding had been tirelessly plugging away at their dream, often with little reward or reinforcement, for years.
+The only answer in each of these cases that I could find was this: Everyone who I saw succeeding had been tirelessly plugging away at their dream, often with little reward or reinforcement, for years.

 It sucks that you might have to work steadily (and even unsuccessfully) for a long time without evidence that your dreams will ever materialize, but it seems to be the key to success in this often ironic life.

-10) Dream big because life is miraculous
+10. Dream big because life is miraculous.

 Life truly is amazing.
 Just when you thought all was lost, the miracle finally shows up.
 Or, life comes full circle in a way so perfect and over-the-top that you would have hardly dared to ask for it.

 Years ago, my passion for a more complete kind of medicine was birthed by reading the work of integrative medicine pioneer Dr. Andrew Weil.
-Last year, I shared the stage with my wellness hero, and was stunned to hear that he had heard of my work.
-When he emailed me afterwards, I printed it out — I'll probably laminate it and hang it in my office to remind myself of just how awesomely life can deliver and surprise.
+Last year, I shared the stage with my wellness hero and was stunned to hear that he had heard of my work.
+When he emailed me afterward, I printed it out — I'll probably laminate it and hang it in my office to remind myself of just how awesomely life can deliver and surprise.

 Don't ever give up on life.
 Walk through it with hopeful anticipation and keep your eyes wide open.
-And be sure to share the stories of your joys and miracles with me : ).
+And be sure to share the stories of your joys and miracles with me.